bishabosha/tiger-site-gen/_docs/articles/006 - named-tuples.md

 (
   layout = "article",
-  title = "Scala's New Named Tuples: why you should embrace structural types", description = "Explaining the motivation behind named tuples, how they work, their relationship to " +
+  title = "Scala's New Named Tuples: why you should embrace structural types", description = '''
-    "structural types, and their practical applications, along with their current limitations.", published = "14-Apr-2025"
+    Explaining the motivation behind named tuples, how they work, their relationship to structural types, and their practical applications, along with their current limitations
+    ''',
+  published = "14-Apr-2025"
 )
 ```